akashpanda122/wayToDoc/contract/README.md

 #### **Example:**
 For a transaction that needs to move from Chain A to Chain C via an intermediate Chain B:
-- **medX** handles this efficiently with a single intermediate hop (A -> B -> C).
+- **WayToDoc** handles this efficiently with a single intermediate hop (A -> B -> C).

 ### **Evolution to CCIPCrossChainHop**

-As the need for more complex cross-chain transactions grew, the **medX** approach was extended and evolved into the **CCIPCrossChainHop** contract.
+As the need for more complex cross-chain transactions grew, the **WayToDoc** approach was extended and evolved into the **CCIPCrossChainHop** contract.
 This new contract supports transactions that require multiple hops across an arbitrary number of blockchains, making it far more versatile and capable of handling complex scenarios where a message or asset must traverse multiple blockchains before reaching its final destination.

 #### **Key Features of CCIPCrossChainHop:**